mylittletony/mylittletony.github.io/_posts/2015-08-27-installing-openwrt.markdown

 keywords: OpenWRT captive portal, OpenWRT splash page not working, OpenWRT splash page template, OpenWRT splash page free, OpenWRT splash page html, OpenWRT splash page hosting, OpenMesh captive portal, OpenMesh splash page not working, OpenMesh splash page template, OpenMesh splash page free, OpenMesh splash page html, OpenMesh splash page hosting, DD-WRT
 thumbnail: /images/community/thumbnails/openwrt.png
 tags: tutorials
-permalink: /community/tutorials/:title.html
 ---

 Installing custom firmware onto your WiFi router will help you bring the best out in your device.
 It can help boost your WiFi signal, add a number of advanced features, as well as increase the security.

 OpenWRT is one of the most popular custom firmware options for your WiFi routers/access points.
 It is essentially a Linux distribution for your router, allowing you to install packages from a software repository.
-It’s a really powerful tool.
+It's a really powerful tool.
 We built the entire Cucumber Tony platform on top of it.

 ###Why should you bother?